 /// UMEÅ UNIVERSITY

-Total amount of teaching hours: 911 hours.
-All of my courses have given students 7,5 ECTS and been taught at the department of Culture and Media Studies at Umeå University.
+My teaching at Umeå University took place at the Department of Culture and Media Studies and amounted to 911 teaching hours in total.
 I have finalized one course in pedagogics entitled Teaching in Higher Education, organized by the Centre for Educational Development at Umeå University (Sep-Oct 2015).
-In detail, my teaching at Umeå University has consisted of the following courses:
+In detail, my teaching consisted of the following courses:

 2017-2019.
 Methods for Exploring Digital Environments.
 Spring semester.
-Role: Lecturer, seminar host and assisting examiner.
-Graduate level.
+Role: Lecturer, seminar host, and assisting examiner.
+Graduate-level.
 120 teaching hours in total.
 Lectured on qualitative methods and digital ethnography.
 Picked out course literature, designed written student assignments, moderated forum discussions, planned/recorded three online lectures, and assisted in student examinations.

 2015-2018.
 Digital and Social Media.
 Campus course.
 Fall semester.
-Role: Lecturer, seminar host and assisting examiner.
+Role: Lecturer, seminar host, and assisting examiner.
 Undergraduate level.
 340 teaching hours in total.
 Planned and held lectures + seminars on algorithmic knowledge production, big data, digital materiality, and (digital) media infrastructures.
 Also assisted in the examination of students.
 Was appointed course coordinator in fall 2018.

 2016-2018.
 Digital and Social Media.
 Online course.
 Fall semester.
-Role: Lecturer, seminar host and assisting examiner.
+Role: Lecturer, seminar host, and assisting examiner.
 Undergraduate level.
 130 teaching hours in total.
 Lectured on the use of social media within private/public organizations.
 Also moderated online seminars and assisted in student examinations.
 Was appointed course coordinator in fall 2018.

-2018.
-Communication and Media Analysis I, Scientific method.
+2018 · Communication and Media Analysis I, Scientific method.
 Spring semester.
-Role: Lecturer, seminar host and assisting examiner.
+Role: Lecturer, seminar host, and assisting examiner.
 Undergraduate level.
 127 teaching hours in total.
-Lectured on the theory and history of science and planned, organized and held seminars on the same topic.
+Lectured on the theory and history of science and planned, organized, and held seminars on the same topic.

 2016-2018.
 Communication and Media Analysis II, Scientific Method.
 Fall semester.
 Role: Lecturer.
 Undergraduate level.
 64 teaching hours in total.
 Was co-responsible for the design and execution of a course section on interviewing techniques, which also included student supervision.